 Flowers are blooming, trees are budding, and the sunlight is feeling warm again.
 Spring is a time of rebirth and rejuvenation, and residents of Wilmington, NC, are right to feel excited!
 However, as the ground and the breezes heat up, something else is enjoying the end of winter: pests.

-Insects will soon reappear in force once the weather is right, bringing a whole host of problems that threaten both your home’s stability and your health.
+Insects will soon reappear in full force once the weather is right, bringing a whole host of problems that threaten both your home’s stability and your health.
 The start of spring is the best time for pest prevention, so let’s talk about what pests you can expect this time of year and how to keep them out.